Meyniel's conjecture holds for random d-regular graphs: Proof of Theorem ---sparse case

 If $w\notin Q$, it follows that $T_{t}(w)$ induces a ``regular'' tree, which we denote by $T(w)$, with each vertex adjacent to precisely $d$ in the next level, apart from the leaves.
 Moreover, $T(w_1)$ and $T(w_2)$ must be vertex-disjoint for any two distinct vertices $w_1$ and $w_2$ both in the same level set $ L_i$.
 (They are not always disjoint if they come from different levels, since for example it is possible that $w_2\in L_2(w_1)$.)

 Note that $ L_{r+r'}\subseteq U_0$, but that other vertices of $U_0$ are scattered at various distances from $v$.
 We first consider $\hatU_0:= L_{r+r'}\setminus Q$.
 We have from above that the trees $T(w): w\in \hatU_0$ are pairwise disjoint regular trees.
 These trees are all based at the same level, which simplifies the presentation of our analytic arguments.
+See Figure~\ref{f:shells}(a).

 {\em Phase 3: re-examine from round $r+r'+t$ to round $t'$.}